MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This internal attribute is the Player's current dexterity stat.
 By default, this equals their default dexterity, however it can be changed by Status Effects with stat modifiers.

-This stat is used to determine the Player's probability of success when attempting to [[steal|Stealing]] [[Inventory Items|Data-Structure:-InventoryItem]] from another Player.
+This stat is used to determine the Player's probability of success when attempting to steal [Inventory Items](InventoryIte.Mdm) from another Player.
 When this occurs, a Die is rolled using this Player's dexterity stat, with the victim as the defender.
 If the Player has a high dexterity stat, and thus a positive dexterity roll modifier, then they will be more likely to succeed when attempting to steal.
 If the Player has a low dexterity stat, and thus a negative dexterity roll modifier, then they will be more likely to fail when attempting to steal.

 It also has special behavior in Die rolls.
 If a Die is rolled using a different Player's strength stat where this Player is the defender, this Player's dexterity roll modifier will be multiplied by `-1` and added to the Die's modifier.
 In